-Florida Comprehensive Assessment Test Florida Comprehensive Assessment Test 99-SUNSHINE Florida Comprehensive Assessment Test Writing A Grade 10 District Results A Number of Participating Schools in the District: 3 B How Papers Are Scored - Number and Percentage of Students Receiving Each Score The student responses are scored by trained readers using the holistic method to evaluate a piece of writing for its overall quality.
-The readers consider four elements: focus, organization, support, and conventions.
-In this type of scoring, readers make a judgment about S С Writing to Explain Writing to Convince Score Num ıber Percent t N umber Percent Focus refers to how clearly the paper presents and maintains a clear main idea, theme, or unifying point.
+Spring 2005 Florida Comprehensive Assessme Writing Grade 10 District Re t (FCAT) A SHINE Participating the District: 3 B How Papers Are Scored Number and 1 Percentage of St udents Receiving g Each Score The student responses are scored by trained readers using the holistic method to evaluate a nece of writing for its overall quality.
+The readers consider four elements: focus, C Writing to Explain Writing t o Convince regarization, support, and conventions.
+In this type of scoring, readers make a judgment bout the entire response and do not focus on any one aspect of the writing.
+Score Number Percent Number Percent Focus refers to how clearly the paper presents and maintains a clear main idea, theme, or 6.0 15 2% 32 3% unifying point.
 Papers representing the higher end of the point scale demonstrate a consistent awareness of the topic and do not contain extraneous information.
-6.0 1 5 2% 32 3% 5.5 4 6 5% 47 5% Organization refers to the structure or plan of development (beginning, middle, and end) and whether the points are logically related to one another.
-Organization also refers to (1) the use of transitional devices to relate the supporting ideas to the main idea, theme, or unifying point and (2) the evidence of a connection between sentences.
-Papers representing the higher end of the point scale use transitions to signal the plan or text structure and end with summary or concluding statements.
-Support refers to the quality of the details used to explain, clarify, or define.
+5.5 46 5% 47 5% Organization refers to the structure or plan of development (beginning, middle, and end) and 5.0 138 14% 133 13% whether the points are logically related to one another.
+Organization also refers to (1) the use of transitional devices to relate the supporting ideas to the main idea, theme, or unifying point 4.5 163 16% 110 11% and (2) the evidence of a connection between sentences.
+Papers representing the higher end of the point scale use transitions to signal the plan or text structure and end with summary or 4.0 380 38% 336 34% concluding statements.
+3.5 106 11% 104 11% Support refers to the quality of the details used to explain, clarify, or define.
 The quality of the support depends on word choice, specificity, depth, and thoroughness.
-Papers representing the higher end of the point scale provide examples and illustrations in which the relationship between the supporting ideas and the topic is clear.
-5.0 13 38 14% 133 13% 4.5 16 63 16% 110 11% 4.0 38 30 38% 336 34% 3.5 10)6 11% 104 11% 3.0 10)9 11% 136 14% 2.5 1 5 2% 28 3% Conventions refers to punctuation, capitalization, spelling, and variation in sentence structure used in the paper.
-The conventions are basic writing skills included in Florida's Sunshine State Standards .
-Papers representing the higher end of the point scale follow, with few exceptions, the conventions of punctuation, capitalization, and spelling and use a variety of sentence structures to present ideas.
-2.0 9) 1% 48 5% 1.5 5 5 1% 4 < 0.5% 1.0 4 l I < 0.5% 7 1% Response Not Related to the Assigned Topic: 0) < 0.5% 1 < 0.5% Response Could Not 1 Be Read: 1 l < 0.5% 1 < 0.5% No. data are reported when fewer than 10 students were ch Type of Writing: 990 Writing: 4.1 90 87 tested or all students are receiving the same score.
-Average Score for Ea ch Type of 4.0 Percentages are rounded to the nearest whole number.
+Papers representing 3.0 109 11% 136 14% the higher end of the point scale provide examples and illustrations in which the relationship between the supporting ideas and the topic is clear.
+2.5 15 2% 28 3% Conventions refers to punctuation, capitalization, spelling, and variation in sentence structure used in the paper.
+The conventions are basic writing skills included in Florida's Sunshine 2.0 9 1% 48 5% state Standards.
+Papers representing the higher end of the point scale follow, with few exceptions, the conventions of punctuation, capitalization, and spelling and use a variety of 1.5 5 1% 4 < 0.5% exceptions, the conventions of punctuation, capitalization, and spering and use a variety of sentence structures to present ideas.
+1.0 4 < 0.5% 7 1% Response Not Related to the Assign ed Topic: 0 < 0.5% 1 < 0.5% Response Could Not Be Read: 1 < 0.5% 1 < 0.5% No data are reported when fewer than 10 students were Number Tested on Ea ach Type of V Vriting: G 90 987 tested or all students are receiving the same score.
+Average Score for Ea ach Type of V Vriting: 4.1 4.0 Percentages are rounded to the nearest whole number.
 If the percentage is less than 0.5%, it is written as <0.5%.
-1977 Average Score for Both Types of Writing: 4.0 Data Run Date: 03/03/2004
+Number Te sted on Both Types of Writing: 19 977 Average Se ore f or Both Types of Writing: 4.0 Data F Run Date: 03/03/2005